Maximizing Safety: Essential Tips for Secure AePS Transactions

 Check Your SMS Alert

 Most banks send an SMS alert to your registered mobile number as soon as an AePS transaction is completed.
 Check this message immediately.
 Make sure the amount, date, and type of transaction mentioned in the SMS match what you just did.
-If there’s any discrepancy, you need to act fast.
+If any discrepancy arises, prompt action is necessary.

 Keep Your Receipt

-Remember that receipt you got?
-It’s important to keep it safe, whether it’s a paper copy or a digital one.
+The receipt you received is vital.
+It is important to retain it securely, whether it is a paper copy or a digital one.
 This receipt serves as proof of your transaction.
-If there’s ever a problem or a dispute later on, this receipt will be your key piece of evidence.
-It’s a good idea to keep all your transaction receipts for at least a few months.
+If any problem or dispute arises later, this receipt will be your key piece of evidence.
+It is advisable to keep all your transaction receipts for at least a few months.

 Monitor Bank Statements

-It’s a good habit to regularly check your bank statements.
+It is a beneficial habit to regularly check your bank statements.
 You can usually do this through your bank’s mobile app, internet banking, or by visiting a branch.
-Look for any transactions that you don’t recognise or that seem unusual.
+Look for any transactions that you do not recognise or that seem unusual.
 Regularly monitoring your statement helps you spot any unauthorised activity quickly.

 What If Something Goes Wrong?